aussieade/mTile/README.md

 A mostly vibecoded port of [gTile](https://github.com/gTile/gTile) to macOS. gTile is my favorite window tiler on Ubuntu/GNOME and I missed it on macOS, so here we are.

-This brings the core functionality of gTile to macOS as a native Swift app - grid-based window tiling with easy shortcuts from your menu bar.
+This brings the core grid-tiling workflow of gTile to macOS as a native Swift app.

 <!-- TODO: Add demo video -->